adamgreen/Ferdinand20/README.md

 I made no real progress on the software side of things but I do hope to make up for that this month.

 ### Robothon 2019
 The Robothon 2019 running of the Robo-Magellan competition occurred today down in Seattle Center, in the shadow of the Space Needle.
-There were two competitors with great bots for today's run: David Mier and Bob Cook.
+There were two competitors with great bots for today's run: Dave Mier and Bob Cook.
 ![David's Bot](photos/20191005-02.jpg)
 ![Bob's Bot](photos/20191005-01.jpg)